 Basically, a guarantor home loan is a specialised mortgage secured by another party.
-In most cases, this is a parent or immediate family member such as grandparents, siblings, or adult children.
+In most cases, this is a parent or an immediate family member such as grandparents, siblings, or adult children.
 By being a guarantor, this party assumes the risk should you default on the payment of the loan.

 The types of guarantees available include:

 - Family Guarantee/ Parent Guarantee – Only used when the guarantor is a family member, rather than a parent of the home loan holder.
 If a parent acts as a guarantor, then a parent guarantee applies.

 - Limited Guarantee – This guarantee secures a part of the loan.
 As such, it reduces the guarantor’s liability.

 - Security Guarantee – Real estate secures the home loan.
 So, if the property used as security already has a mortgage, then a second mortgage will result.